testit-tms/adapters-python/testit-adapter-behave/README.md

 * `tmsProxy` - it enables debug mode. `tmsProxy` is optional.

+* `tmsCertValidation` - it enables/disables certificate validation. `tmsCertValidation` is optional.

 #### Examples

 Launch with a connection_config.ini file in the root directory of the project: